-Apapa (Sardinata) and Pescada - Saltwater Transplants
+Apapa (Sardinata) and Pescada - Saltwater Adaptees

 Ever catch a violent, top-water-blasting SARDINE?
 Probably not, unless you’ve explored the Amazon.
 Apapá, (Pellona castelnaeana), also known as sardinata and as the Amazon pellona in the IGFA record book, is an exceptional, yet little-known migratory Amazon gamefish that strikes aggressively and fights like a miniature tarpon.
-A clupeid fish (think sardines, anchovies and herring), they average about 4 to 10-pounds, but can attain upwards of 17-pounds.
+A clupeid fish (think sardines, anchovies and herring), they average about 4 to 10-pounds, but can attain upwards of 16-pounds.
 Apapá look a bit like American shad, except that they’re way bigger and sport a brilliant golden holographic coloration.
 These 'golden freshwater sardines' typically reside in very specific rivers during the low water season and when found there will take both flies and lures with reckless abandon.
 During high water seasons, they will form gigantic migratory schools.
-Stumbling across such an aggregation of fish can be an anglers dream.
+Stumbling across such an aggregation of these fish can be an anglers dream.
 Apapá are extremely topwater oriented and actually prefer to take noisy surface flies and lures over subsurface alternatives.
 Zara spooks and popping-type surface baits are great for these scrappers.

 The pescada, also known as corvina (Plagioscion squamosissimus) is a freshwater croaker closely related to saltwater drum (including black drum and redfish).
 This fish is considered an 'incidental' species that is sometimes taken on deep-diving crank baits, jigs and/or streamers fished deep for other river oriented species.
 Once hooked, they'll fight surprisingly like a largemouth bass.
 Specimens up to 14-pounds have been taken.
 Like their better known saltwater brethren, pescada are a valued food fish in the Amazon.